This page was last reviewed on March 31, 2017.

 The Village Upgrades project consists of major roadwork and improvements to two main areas in 2016 and 2017.

-The first portion involves improving six blocks of Dunsmuir Avenue downtown by replacing aging underground water and sewer pipes.
+The first phase involved improving six blocks of Dunsmuir Avenue downtown by replacing aging underground water and sewer pipes.
+This work was largely complete in November 2016.

-The second portion will revitalize Cumberland Road from Union to Bevan by providing better road structure and improving the streetscape and traffic movement to the entry to the Village, including the addition of a bike lane.
+The second phase, beginning in Spring 2017, will revitalize Cumberland Road from Union to Bevan by providing better road structure and improving the streetscape and traffic movement to the entry to the Village, including the addition of a bike lane.

 These two separate projects are part of a long-term Village commitment to improving the infrastructure of Cumberland.